TomKealy/TomKealy.github.io/_posts/2024-02-02-optimal-bayesian-sequential-hypothesis-testing.md

 {% newthought 'tl; dr We introduce the mSPRT' %} and give a derivation from a Bayesian point of view.<!--more-->

-### Sequential Testing
+# Sequential Testing

 Normally when you go about hypothesis testing, after a random sample is observed one of two possible actions are taken: accept the null hypothesis $$H_0$$, or accepct the tive hypothesis $$H_1$$.
-In some cases the evidence maystrongly support one of the hvpotheses, whilst in other cases the evidence may be less convincing.
+In some cases the evidence may strongly support one of the hypotheses, whilst in other cases the evidence may be less convincing.
 Nevertheless, a decision must he made.
 All this assumes that all the data has been collected, and no more is available.
 It doesn't have to be this way.
 There is a class of hypothesis tests where you can safely collect more data when the evidence is ambiguous.
 Such a test typically continues until the evidence strongly favors one of the two hypotheses.

-In case of simple hypotheses the strenath of the evidence for H. is Given by the ratio of the probability of the data under $$H_1$$, to the probability of thedata under $$H_1$$.
+In case of simple hypotheses the strength of the evidence for $$H$$ is given by the ratio of the probability of the data under $$H_0$$, to the probability of the data under $$H_1$$.
 We denote this likelihood ratio by $$\Lambda$$.
-The Neyman-Pearson lerama implies that for a given amount of information the likelihood ratio test is the most powerful test.
+The Neyman-Pearson lemma implies that for a given amount of information the likelihood ratio test is the most powerful test.
 Such a rule decides to accept $$H_1$$ if $$\Lambda$$ is big enough, and decides to accept $$H_0$$ otherwise.
-How big $$\Lambda$$ must get to lead to the decicion $$H_1$$, danends on. amond other things, its sampling distribution under $$H_0$$ and $$H_1$$.
-It is not unneral however for this enough to mean $$\Lambda \geq 1$$.
+How big $$\Lambda$$ must get to lead to the decicion $$H_1$$, danends on, amond other things, its sampling distribution under $$H_0$$ and $$H_1$$.
+It is not unusual for "big enough" to mean $$\Lambda \geq 1$$.
+Such tests could easily decide $$H_0$$ or $$H_1$$ when the actual evidence is neutral.

-### SPRT
+## SPRT

 In 1943 Wald proposed the *sequential probability ratio test* (SPRT).
 Suppose that $$Y$$ is a random variable with unknown distribution $$f$$.
 We want to test the following hypotheses: